andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 └── ICarRentalApp.cs       ← Composition Root Interface (Root level)
 ```

-The `CarRentalAp`p class implements the root-level interface.
+The `CarRentalApp.cs` class implements the root-level `ICarRentalApp.cs` interface.
 It uses the `IServiceProvider` as a factory manager to resolve flat infrastructure components (like database contexts or caches) and manually nests decorators to enforce the desired runtime behavior pipeline.

 ```csharp
 using CarRental.CarPool;